theroyalwedesign/interfacevision.github.com/_posts/2012-11-26-design-overloading-sip.md

 <p class="pagination-centered"><img class="featurette-image img-polaroid" src="/assets/img/doc-overloading-sip-visual-example.png"> </img></p>

 What is important to note is that the inputs and outputs to our addition configuration do not care about what primitive types we will be adding.
 By hooking up our Add, we are able to support **all** combinations of addition of primitive types.
 The actual primitive we operate in depends on which "with" property is accessed on the Add part.

+A cool thing to note is that this all happens at the "p-code" level meaning there is very little to no performance hit.

 ## Why Not Use Conversion Inside Operations?